CPFL/pvdrm/README.md

+# PVDRM
-# PVDRM: Para-Virtualization leveraging DRM as a PV boundary.
+PVDRM: Para-Virtualization leveraging DRM as a PV boundary.

 PVDRM (Para-Virtualized DRM) is the para-virtualization approach for GPGPU computing.
 It takes a conventional Xen splitted driver model;